 It's easy to underestimate how much work goes into making an effective Google Ad.
 Each one has been precision-tooled to capture that front-page top spot and drive conversions from there.

 It takes a lot to build a successful Google ad.
 You need to make sure your ad strikes a balance between being relevant and readable.
 You have to plan for tone and build landing pages.
-And, to make all of this worthwhile, you need to form a bidding strategy so that your ads have a shot at making it to the top of that front page, to begin with.
+And, to make all of this worthwhile, you need to form a bidding strategy so that your ads have a shot at making it to the top of that front page.

 That's a lot of factors to keep track of—anyone would be wise to rely on a few Google Ads tips to see you through.

-On top of that wide combination of requirements, post-COVID conditions are causing search habits to change.
+On top of that wide combination of requirements, new behaviors and reliance on voice search are causing search habits to change.
 Any old rules might need to be reconsidered.
 That's why we've compiled the Google Ads Tips Review, featuring best and worst practices for your Google Ad strategy.